Werner-Staeblein/Project-4/agile.md

 ## Iteration 2 | Milestone 2

-With the Iteration 1 completed much faster than anticipated, I decided to make a "mini-sprint" or smaller iteration 2 as a subsequent step.
+With Iteration 1 completed much faster than anticipated, I decided to make a "mini-sprint" or smaller iteration 2 as a subsequent step.
-Starting with Iteration 2, manual testing and creation of a testing board in an excel spreadsheet will start alongside the user stories assigned to this Iteration 2.
-The split of user stories is 60% "Must have" und 40% "Could have" user stories from my kanban board to be worked on.
+Starting with Iteration 2, manual testing and the creation of a testing board in an Excel spreadsheet will start alongside the user stories assigned to Iteration 2.
+The split of user stories is 60% "Must have" and 40% "Could have" user stories from my Kanban board to be worked on.

 Particular focus during Milestone 2 will be on further testing the deployed version of the blog app.